-The remaining 25%of_CTFP funds are made available reimbursed to the lead agency following completion of the final reporting process.
-This balance is determined based upon final costs of CTFP eligible expenditures as stated in each applicable program less interest earned against the any related initial payment final payment is calculated by considering the grant amount, the minimum local match rate, how much has been previously reimbursed as part of the initial payment, and the total eligible costs that can be applied to the grant (see program specific eligibility sections).
+The remaining CTFP funds are reimbursed to the lead agency following completion of the final reporting process.
+This final payment is calculated by considering the grant amount, the minimum local match rate, how much has been previously reimbursed as part of the initial payment, and the total eligible costs that can be applied to the grant (see program specific eligibility sections).
 M2 funds are applied proportionally to all eligible project expenses.
 Prior to submitting the Final Report, review the following section which includes items important to the final reporting process.
 The CTFP Payment Supplement provides additional instructions and sample forms to complete payment requests.
-Payment requirements are located in the Guidelinesthis chapter.
+Payment requirements are located in this chapter.